 Supplied with each new machine was a pair of centre heads to mount on the table; a universal tooth rest and one blade; two grinding wheels; a wheel-mounting adapter; wheel guards; spanners; an oil can; instruction book and three disposable dust filtration bags.

-A number of accessories were offered, amongst which were a Universal Workhead that could be supplied with plain bearings and a No. 50 International taper - or with ball bearings and a No. 4 Morse taper socket.
-Surface grinding required a special wheel guard, a magnetic chuck, a 150 x 13 mm grinding wheel and a wheel-holding extension piece.
-For cylindrical grinding a motorised drive arrangement with guard and belt to fit the No. 4 Morse taper wheel head was available - while smaller items listed included an indexing attachment, end-mill adapter bushes, a diamond dressing tool block for use on the magnetic chuck, a diamond dressing tool (0.5 carat), a ring-scroll 3-jaw self-centring chuck for use on the No. 4 Morse taper head only, a clearance setting gauge, a micro-adjustable finger, a side and a face cutter arbor (4 Morse fitting) and various mandrels to hold cutters.
+A number of accessories were offered amongst which was a Universal Workhead that could be supplied with plain bearings and a No. 50 International taper - or with ball bearings and a No. 4 Morse taper socket.
+Other items allow surface grinding, this requiring a special wheel guard, a magnetic chuck, a 150 x 13 mm grinding wheel and a wheel-holding extension piece.
+For cylindrical grinding a motorised drive arrangement with guard and belt to fit the No. 4 Morse taper wheel head was available - while smaller items listed included an indexing attachment, end-mill adapter bushes, a diamond dressing tool block for use on the magnetic chuck, a diamond dressing tool (0.5 carat), a ring-scroll 3-jaw self-centring chuck for use on the No. 4 Morse taper head only, a clearance setting gauge, a micro-adjustable finger, a side and a face cutter arbor (4 Morse fitting) and various mandrels to hold cutters..